College Coach

 Simplify the college search process with a custom list of colleges and universities based on your student’s preferences, interests and academic record.
 The list is created by a College Coach admissions expert based on a detailed student questionnaire and features a brief informational profile and estimated chance of admission for each school.

-College Coach will provide written answers to your specific questions through the Quick Questions tool.
+College Coach will provide written answers to your specific questions through the Quick Questions tool within two business days.
+This tool is ideal for questions that clarify facts rather than require strategic responses or a lot of individual context.

 *You must register for College Coach before you can send questions.